tnebooks/12th-biology/content.en/ecosystem/plant-succession.md

     community on                      disturbed area
     barren area.
 ```

+**Allogeneic succession**

 Allogeneic succession occurs as a result of abiotic factors.
 The replacement of existing community is caused by other external factors (soil erosion, leaching, etc.,) and not by existing organisms.

 Example: In a forest ecosystem soil erosion and leaching alter the nutrient value of the soil leading to the change of vegetation in that area.

+**4. Autotrophic succession**

+If the autotrophic organisms like green plants are dominant during the early stages of succession it is called **autotrophic succession**, this occurs in the habitat which is rich in inorganic substances.
+Since, green plants dominate in the beginning of this succession, there is a gradual increase in organic matter and subsequently the energy flow in the ecosystem.

 ### Classification of plant succession